adhishbiju2000/AgroAI-Assit-B.Tech-final-year-project/README.md

 ## Publication

-Our research has been published in the **Vesper International Journal (ISSN: 2704-7598)**, a globally recognized, peer-reviewed academic publication known for its rigorous standards and international reach.
+Our research has been published in the **Vesper Journal (ISSN: 2704-7598)**, an internationally recognized, peer-reviewed academic publication known for its rigorous standards and global reach.
 The journal is indexed in premier academic databases including **Scopus**, **Web of Science**, and **UGC CARE Group II**, ensuring substantial credibility and scholarly visibility.

-Vesper International Journal serves as a distinguished platform for interdisciplinary research, facilitating the dissemination of innovative studies across science, technology, agriculture, and artificial intelligence domains.
+Vesper Journal serves as a distinguished platform for interdisciplinary research, facilitating the dissemination of innovative studies across science, technology, agriculture, and artificial intelligence domains.

 <div align="center">